 Road repair / builders and building construction crews can use rotary vane compressors too.
-These are typically powered by a gasoline, diesel or sometimes even a propane motor.
+The vanes in these are typically powered by a gasoline, diesel or sometimes even a propane engine.

 Where the volume between the vanes is largest, free air is drawn into the compressor vane-housing through an inlet valve.